asappresearch/flambe/README.rst

     flambe example.yaml

-Note that defining objects like model and dataset ahead of time is optional; it's usefull if you want to reference the same model architecture multiple times later in the pipeline.
+Note that defining objects like model and dataset ahead of time is optional; it's useful if you want to reference the same model architecture multiple times later in the pipeline.

 Progress can be monitored via the Report Site (with full integration with Tensorboard):